-Councillors and Leaders
+Councillors and leaders

 Ensuring that local councillors and the leader of the council are fully briefed and aware of significant areas and issues of disruption is important in gathering internal support and escalation with Police and other partners and partnerships.
+Structured reporting of incidents can help with this.